dfinke/PowerShellJson/README.md

 **Example Result:**

-The results here a pruned down from ~90 lines of JSON information.
+Here is a pruned down output from ~90 lines of JSON information.

 ```
   {